PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 LKRG is a kernel module that performs runtime integrity check on the kernel to help detect exploits against the kernel.
 LKRG works in a *post*-detect fashion, attempting to respond to unauthorized modifications to the running Linux kernel.
 While it is [bypassable by design](https://lkrg.org/), it does stop off-the-shelf malware that does not specifically target LKRG itself.
 This may make exploits harder to develop and execute on vulnerable systems.

 If you can get LKRG and maintain module updates, it provides a worthwhile improvement to security.
-Debian-based distributions can get the LKRG DKMS package from KickSecure's repository and the [KickSecure documentation](https://www.kicksecure.com/wiki/Linux_Kernel_Runtime_Guard_LKRG) has installation instructions.
+Debian-based distributions can get the LKRG DKMS package from KickSecure's repository and the [KickSecure documentation](https://www.kIf you’re on a public network, the necessity of this may be greater than if you’re on a local trusted network that you control. icksecure.com/wiki/Linux_Kernel_Runtime_Guard_LKRG) has installation instructions.

-On Fedora, [fepitre](https://github.com/fepitre), a QubesOS developer has a [COPR repository](https://copr.fedorainfracloud.org/coprs/fepitre/lkrg/) where you can install it.
+On Fedora, [fepitre](https://github.com/fepitre), a QubesOS developer, has a [COPR repository](https://copr.fedorainfracloud.org/coprs/fepitre/lkrg/) where you can install it.
 Arch based systems can obtain the LKRG DKMS package via an [AUR package](https://aur.archlinux.org/packages/lkrg-dkms).

 ### grsecurity